netdata/blog/blog/2023-05-02-understanding-interrupts-softirqs-and-softnet-in-linux/index.md

 ![stacked-netdata](./img/stacked-netdata.png)

 Interrupts, softirqs, and softnet are all critical parts of the Linux kernel that can impact system performance.
-In this blog post, we'll explore interrupts, softirqs, and softnet in Linux, and discuss how to monitor these metrics using Netdata for both bare-metal servers and VMs.
+In this blog post, we'll explore their usefulness, and discuss how to monitor them using Netdata for both bare-metal servers and VMs.

 <!-- truncate -->